One decade, two countries, four cities.

 It’s been a busy last ten years for me and my family.
 When I get asked questions like “Where are you from?” and “How’d you end up in Chapel Hill?”
 I typically find myself taking a deep breath and dig in for a lot of explanation.
 I’ve put this handy dandy timeline together to help things out a bit.

-When we decided to leave Italy, these were among the items on my “must list” for our new home (among other, more serious things):
+When we decided to leave Italy, these were the items on my “must list” for our new home, among other, more serious things: pretty town and surrounding countryside, good weather (we missed the mild Southern winters!), a good local vibe, and to never need to move (far) again.

 Long story short: We love it here.
 Our little Liv loves it here.
+Our second little one, Archer, was born here in 2016.
 We are very happy to call this charming town home.
+Go heels!

 We left the U.S. thinking that we might stay abroad for a year and ended up staying for three and a half!
 Our time in Florence was both magical and frustrating (thanks Italian red tape!), but absolutely rewarding.
 We arrived in Florence two 20-somethings looking for adventure and returned as young parents, seasoned business owners and professionals ready for our next challenge.